azizmashkour/vue-trello/README.md

 - window.localStorage: Used for storing datas into device storages. [read more here](https://www.w3schools.com/jsref/prop_win_localstorage.asp)
 - vuedraggable: Used to drag tasks between Task-groups. [read more here](https://github.com/SortableJS/Vue.Draggable)
 - vue-select: Used for multiple selections in all select fields. [read more here](https://vue-select.org/)
+- firebase: Used for hosting of the demo app. [read more here](https://console.firebase.google.com/)

 ## Getting Started